sisoe24/Python-Easy-Print/README.md

 - `pythonEasyPrint.customSymbol`: `string`

-  A custom unicode symbol to be used inside the print.
-Could also be an emoji: 👉 (as symbol representation, not the unicode code point).
+  Modify the default Unicode symbol for the prints.
+It could be an emoji: 👉 (as symbol representation, not the Unicode code point).

 - `pythonEasyPrint.customStatement`: `string`

-  A custom statement to be used with the command `Python EasyPrint: custom`.
-This allows for a complete new statement to be generated.
+  A custom statement to be used with the Command `Python EasyPrint: custom`.
+This setting allows for a completely new statement to be generated.
 In addition to the placeholders mentioned in _Add Custom Message_, the following two placeholders will be available:

   - `{text}`: The selected/hover text.
-  - `{symbol}`: The unicode character.
+  - `{symbol}`: The Unicode character.

   Examples: